akshay5995/powerbi-report-component/README.md

             accessToken="" // accessToken goes here
             embedUrl="" // embedUrl goes here
-            embedId="" // report or dashboard Id goes here pageName="" // set as current page of the report reportMode="View" // open report in a particular mode View/Edit/Create datasetId={datasetId} // required for reportMode = "Create" and optional for dynamic databinding in `report` on `View` mode groupId={groupId} // optional.
+            embedId="" // report or dashboard Id goes here pageName="" // set as current page of the report.
+Name to be obtained from the original report URL reportMode="View" // open report in a particular mode View/Edit/Create datasetId={datasetId} // required for reportMode = "Create" and optional for dynamic databinding in `report` on `View` mode groupId={groupId} // optional.
 Used when reportMode = "Create" and to chose the target workspace when the dataset is shared.